What We Do

-The Institute for Policy & Governance is currently involved with research, technical assistance and capacity building efforts concentrated around five primary domains:
+The Institute for Policy & Governance is currently involved with research, technical assistance and capacity building efforts concentrated around six primary domains:

 We support research and the development of understanding on topics such as humanitarian assistance and international development.
-Faculty members are collaborating with nonprofit and nongovernmental organizations to develop strategies aimed at improving their effectiveness, democratic proceseses, accountability and transparency.
+Faculty members often collaborate with nonprofit and nongovernmental organizations (NGOs) to develop strategies aimed at improving their effectiveness, democratic processes, accountability and transparency.

 Recognizing that there are strong existing initiatives including the Virginia Tech Center for Food Systems and Community Transformation and the CLAHS Food Studies program, among other Virginia Tech initiatives, we seek to convene and engage with an interdisciplinary group of individuals, within Virginia Tech and in the communities served by Virginia Tech, who are interested in researching food policy issues in order to build a more resilient, sustainable, and equitable food system.
 The Food Policy working group will explore possible projects that can create opportunities for academic publications, applied and translational research, and related sponsored funding.

-We undertake research and programmatic support in the areas of performance, organizational capacity and leadership development.
-We have undertaken network analysis projects to better understand organizational structures and developed tools to strengthen public-private partnerships.
+We provide research and programmatic support in the areas of performance, organizational capacity and leadership development.
+We have conducted network analysis projects to better understand organizational structures and developed tools to strengthen public-private partnerships.

 We study the tensions and assumptions that underpin current health and human service programs and policy design, chart alternatives to existing choices, examine likely implications, and explore creative strategies to improve outcomes for vulnerable populations.
 This work is often undertaken in partnership with government entities and nonprofit organizations.

 Communities face increasing social, economic and environmental pressures.
-IPG and our collaborating partners strive to better understand how communities can respond to those pressures and work effectively to face them.
-Our researchers work with communities to develop the strategies tools to overcome challenges and thrive in a global society.
+IPG and our collaborating partners strive to better understand how communities can respond to those pressures and work effectively to mitigate them.
+Our researchers work with communities to develop the strategies and tools to promote environmental sustainability and thrive in a global society.

-Through various projects affiliated with VTIPG, we promote public participation in local governance and the broader community.
-We support communities in solving problems, communicating across differences, and developing tools of engagement and inclusivity.
+Through various projects affiliated with VTIPG, we facilitate public participation in local governance and the broader community.
+We support communities in solving problems, communicating across differences, and implementing methods for increasing engagement and inclusivity.

 The NRV Reentry Council is a collaborative regional body made up of agency representatives and concerned citizens focused on facilitating the safe and successful transition of individuals leaving incarceration and rejoining the community.
 VTIPG faculty support the reentry council through leadership, research, facilitation and participation.